ployground/ploy/README.rst

 ========

 Ploy is a commandline-tool to provision, manage and control server instances.
-What kind of server instances these are depends on the used plugins.
 There are plugins for EC2 (ploy_ec2), FreeBSD Jails (ploy_ezjail) and more.
 You can create, delete, monitor and ssh into instances while ploy handles the details like ssh fingerprint checking.
 Additional plugins provide advanced functionality like integrating Fabric (ploy_fabric) and Ansible (ploy_ansible).